fadhilahamani/EZMeeting/README.md

 ## About EZMeetings :calendar:
 A recommendation system that help people to find a meeting room based on their location, the facilities, and price.

-## Deployment :rocket:
-The app was deployed through Streamlit.

-Feedbacks and questions are welcome, please do not hesitate to reach out to us.

 ## Contributors :bulb:

 FTDS-015-RMT-GROUP-004